Korean Food, Cafe’s, And Karaoke

 In addition, the park has a recreation center, an auditorium, children’s playground, picnic tables, and a community room.

 Event Tip: The Los Angeles Korean Festival is held every fall at the park.
 The park has a free parking lot in front of the recreation center.
-To find out more information about Seoul International Park check here.
+Visit Seoul International Park to find out more information on upcoming events.

 Aroma Spa & Sports